citp/privacy-policy-historical/a/ar/ari/arizonahighways.com.md

-> *The following text is extracted and transformed from the arizonahighways.com privacy policy that was archived on 2007-10-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071012184649id_/http%3A//www.arizonahighways.com/page.cfm%3Fname%3DPrivacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the arizonahighways.com privacy policy that was archived on 2008-06-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080616185823id_/http%3A//www.arizonahighways.com/sitelink/index.cfm%3FcontentID%3D187) for the most accurate reproduction.*

-# Arizona Highways
+# -Arizona Highways Magazine - Arizona Department of Transportation - www.arizonahighways.com-

+PRIVACY POLICY

+Privacy Statement

-This is the Web site of _Arizona Highways_ magazine and WitWorks®.
-We are divisions of the Arizona Department of Transportation, State of Arizona.
+This is the Web site of _Arizona Highways_ magazine.
+We are a division of the Arizona Department of Transportation, State of Arizona.

 Our postal address is 2039 West Lewis Avenue, Phoenix, AZ 85009.
 You may contact us by telephone at 602-712-2200, by fax at 602-254-4505, or by e-mail as noted below.

-[customerservice@arizonahighways.com](mailto:customerservice@arizonahighways.com): subscriptions, questions regarding catalog products, changes of address, customer service and back issue requests.
+[arzh@kable.com](mailto:arzh@kable.com): subscriptions, changes of address and back issue requests.

+[ahwp@kable.com](mailto:ahwp@kable.com): catalog request, questions regarding catalog products and customer service.

 [webmaster@arizonahighways.com](mailto:webmaster@arizonahighways.com): link requests, online technical questions or problems.